githubteacher/everyone-may-2016/RMChapple-Belfast-UK.md

 - The Swine and Figgin
 - The Bucket of Blood
 - Swill Master Deluxe
+- The All You Can Eat Turnip Shoppe
+- The Dog & Duck Taco Chain

 ### Touristy Things to Do
 - Bear Baiting